vhiribarren/atom-tetromino/README.md

 # Tetromino

-Another [tetromino](tetromino-wikipedia) falling block game implementation.
+Another [tetromino][tetromino-wikipedia] falling block game implementation.

 Remember the hidden tetromino game in Emacs using the `M-x tetris` command?
 I just wanted the same kind of useful tool with Atom.